alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/02_calibrations/14_CHECK_FIRST_THEN_ADJUST.md

 1. What is the current name of the document?
 2. Where is that current named document located now?
-3. Where is that current location referenced?
+3. If a path or location is visibly referenced in the document or current work, check that reference too.

-Only after those three are confirmed should any adjustment be proposed.
+Only after those are known should any adjustment be proposed.

 ## Adjustment rule

-After the current name, current location, and reference locations are known:
+After the current name, current location, and any visible reference path are known:

 - determine the new correct name
 - determine the new correct location
-- update references only after the new name and new location are known
+- update visible path references only after the new name and new location are known

 ## What this prevents